Birthstones by Month – What are Birthstones?

 December boasts a trio of three beautiful birthstones – tanzanite, zircon, and turquoise.

-Tanzanite, discovered in the mid-20th century in Tanzania, is a relative newcomer to the world of gemstones.
-Its deep blue and violet hues have quickly made it a modern favorite.
-Tanzanite is also believed to uplift and open the heart, acting as a soothing and calming influence.
+being discovered in the mid-twentieth century only, and only in Tanzania.
+This deep blue to violet gemstone quickly became a modern favorite.
+Tanzanite was also meant to uplift and open the heart, acting as a soothing and calming influence.

-Zircon, available in a variety of colors, is appreciated for its luster and brilliance.
-The most popular zircons are the vivid blue varieties.
-This gemstone was believed in the middle ages to promote wisdom, honor, and wealth.
+Zircon, found in a range of colors, is valued with its luster and brilliance.
+The true blue varieties are the most admired.
+This gem that was considered to promote wisdom, honor, and wealth during middle ages.

 Whether it’s the rich blues of tanzanite, the sparkling brilliance of zircon, or the historical appeal of turquoise, December’s birthstones offer an array of choices to fit any mood or outfit.
-We have now completed our journey through the annual cycle of birthstones, exploring their rich histories, cultural significances, and mythological connections.
-Each birthstone, with its unique characteristics and stories, offers a distinct and personal way to celebrate your birth month.
+We have gone through the cycle of birthstones by month, introducing the gemstone along with a brief history complete with cultural significance and mythological attributes.
+Each month represents a new birthstone with distinct qualities age-old cultural and even mythological attributes rendering your experience personalized.

 Birthstone Chart: